Zuehlke/software-engineering-corner/drafts/pair-programming-mistakes.md

 However, I noticed that our progress significantly slowed down.

 In retrospect, I realized that I had unintentionally overwhelmed him.
-Eager to show his appreciation for my guidance, he tried to apply all my suggestions instantly.
+Eager to show his appreciation for my provided tips and tricks, he tried to apply all my suggestions instantly.
-His focus shifted entirely to mastering IDE shortcuts, diverting his attention away from the actual problem we were trying to solve.
+His focus shifted entirely to mastering IDE shortcuts and therefore diverting his attention away from the actual problem we were trying to solve.

 Pair programming is an excellent opportunity for knowledge sharing, but it’s crucial that this exchange happens in digestible bites, not all at once.
 This is particularly important when pairing with someone who is eager to improve and prove themselves.
+In this particular example, I should have told him the IDE shortcuts at the end of our pairing session.
-I’ve since learned to prioritize establishing a trusting relationship where it’s okay to fail and not know everything.
+Since then, I learned to prioritize establishing a trusting relationship where it’s okay to fail and not know everything.
 This approach is especially beneficial when working with someone new to the team, as it helps alleviate their nervousness and allows them to focus more on learning and problem-solving.

 ## Remote Pairing under Non-Ideal Conditions
 There was an instance when a colleague and I attempted to pair program remotely.
-We experienced first minor but with time larger delay, which initially caused us frustration.
+We experienced initially minor, but with time larger delay, which initially caused us frustration and irritation.
 However, not wanting to constantly complain, we tried to cope with the situation.

 Unfortunately, the delay made it nearly impossible to follow the driver’s actions, and we eventually had to stop the pairing session.